Contents

 Profanity Filter Example Description

-So Let’s start with the example.
+So Let’s start with an example.

 To Make a React Native App

 Getting started with React Native will help you to know more about the way you can make a React Native project.
-We are going to use react-native init to make our React Native App.
-Assuming that you have node installed, you can use npm to install the react-native-cli
+We are going to use react native command line interface to make our React Native App.

-npm install -g react-native-cli
+npm uninstall -g react-native-cli @react-native-community/cli

 Run the following commands to create a new React Native project

-react-native init ProjectName
+npx react-native init ProjectName

 If you want to start a new project with a specific React Native version, you can use the --version argument:

-react-native init ProjectName --version X.XX.X
+npx react-native init ProjectName --version X.XX.X

 This will make a project structure with an index file named App.js in your project directory.